 The MCCA is governed by a Board of Directors which consists of five members appointed by the Director of the Michigan Department of Insurance and Financial Services (DIFS).
 The Director of DIFS, or his/her representative, serves as an ex officio member of the Board.

-The following standing committees provide assistance in the operation of the MCCA: (1) actuarial, (2) audit, (3) claims, (4) communications, (5) information technology, (6) investment, and (7) personnel.
+The following standing committees provide assistance in the operation of the MCCA: (1) actuarial, (2) audit, (3) claims, (4) communications, (5) human resources, (6) information technology, and (7) investment.
 The MCCA maintains a full time staff to run the day to day operations.

 The MCCA is subject to the state’s reporting, loss reserve, and investment requirements to the same extent as all auto insurance companies operating in Michigan.
 The MCCA’s financial statements are prepared on the basis of statutory accounting practices as prescribed or permitted by the State of Michigan Department of Insurance and Financial Services (DIFS).
 The Association’s fiscal year ends June 30.

 An annual audit of the MCCA’s financial statements is conducted by an independent public accounting firm.
-In addition, pursuant to Section 3104(23) of the Michigan Insurance Code, the Director of DIFS or an authorized representative of the Director of DIFS may visit the Association at any time and examine any and all the Association’s affairs.
-The most recent financial examination of the MCCA conducted by DIFS was for the fiscal year ending June 30, 2015.
+In addition, pursuant to Section 3104(21) of the Michigan Insurance Code, the Director of DIFS or an authorized representative of the Director of DIFS may visit the Association at any time and examine any and all the Association’s affairs.
+The most recent financial examination of the MCCA conducted by DIFS was for the fiscal year ended June 30, 2022.